PHP-2560/pre-class-work-2018-FD3355/Week 02/pre-class-02.md

     big.exp.draws.1.mat <- matrix(big.exp.draws.1, nrow=1100, ncol=1000)
     HistEL <- hist(big.exp.draws.1.mat) ###Short for Hist Exp Large

 I believe all this does is create a matrix of all your data, organizing it in such a way that we can create means for later problems.
-However you can observe the variable HistEL in the global enviornment, providing more detailed info then just the graph itself. *Unsure of this, ask in class
+However you can observe the variable HistEL in the global environment, providing more detailed info then just the graph itself. *Unsure of this, ask in class

   e.
 Calculate the mean of the 371st column of `big.exp.draws.1.mat`.